geomin76/fall-foliage-forecast/README.md

         - We will need to keep track of timestamps as well, perhaps a SQL db to keep track of URL and historical data
         - With timing, we can produce a model to give an estimate of when peak will be
             - historical data model for peak estimates
-    - Perhaps beginning building the openCV code with this [data](https://earthobservatory.nasa.gov/collection/1692/fall-colors)

 ### TODO
 - <s>Write cronjob function to record and pull data from SkyWatch, and store to S3 database (or alternative) w/ historical time + url data entry + color percentage in DB